 You may simply be reading an article on the www.dna-explained.com blog, or you may be a subscriber.

-DNA-Explained.com utilizes WordPress.com as our blogging platform, without any additional plugins like JetPack or others mentioned on the WordPress Resource site, here.
+DNA-Explained.com utilizes WordPress.com as our blogging platform.
+You can read about it on the WordPress Resource site, here.

 WordPress is owned by AUTOMATTIC.
 Their privacy notice for WordPress bloggers explains more about WordPress and how AUTOMATTIC uses information.